fernandogmar/L20n-RequireJS/README.md

 ==============
 (keywords: l20n, l10n, localization, requirejs, plugin)

 A simple way of using [l20n](https://github.com/l20n/l20n.js) with [RequireJS](http://requirejs.org/).
-I hope it would be useful for you too, any suggestion will be welcome.
+I hope it would be useful for you too, any suggestion will be welcomed.

 ## L20nCtx Plugin